The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s H3 Colour Chart (Glitter) (signed) is estimated to be worth between £4,250 and £6,500.
-This screenprint, created in 2017, has shown consistent value growth, with an average annual growth rate of 7%.
-This work has an auction history of six total sales since its entry to the market on 14th September 2021.
-The hammer price over the last 12 months has been £5,250, across 2 sales.
-In the past five years, the hammer price has ranged from £2,400 in September 2023 to £6,500 in June 2024, with an average annual growth rate of 7%.
+The value of Damien Hirst's H3 Colour Chart (Glitter) (signed) is estimated to be worth between £3,650 and £5,500.
+This screenprint has shown consistent value growth, with an auction history of 6 total sales since its entry to the market on 14th September 2021.
+Over the past 12 months, the average selling price was £4,000, across 1 total sale.
+In the last five years, the hammer price has ranged from £2,400 in September 2023 to £6,500 in June 2024.
+The average annual growth rate for this artwork is -9%.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis